htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - Added support for requesting GPUs with grid universe jobs of type `batch`.
   :ticket:`7757`

+- The python ``schedd.submit`` method now accepts a ``Submit`` object and itemdata to define the jobs, to be submitted.
+The use of a ClassAd to define the job is now deprecated for this method
+  :ticket:`7853`

+- OAuth and Krb credentials are now work for local universe jobs.
+  :ticket:`7693`

 - Added new configuration variable :macro:`MIN_FLOCK_LEVEL`, which can be used to specify how many of the remote HTCondor pools listed in ``FLOCK_COLLECTOR_HOSTS`` should always be flocked to.